As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 - Leverages the deep local knowledge of approximately 200 “feet on the ground” investment professionals in our regional teams, combined with the insights of our experienced sector specialists.

-- Freedom to benefit from the full opportunity set in international investing, regardless of benchmark guidelines.
+- Can access the full range of international investment opportunities, regardless of benchmark guidelines.

 EXCESS GROWTH OF $100,000 SINCE INCEPTION

-Source: Morningstar, J.P.
-Morgan Asset Management; as of 6/30/16.
+Chart source: Morningstar, J.P.
+Morgan Asset Management; as of 3/31/17.
 Foreign Large Blend category.
-Shown for the Select Share class.
+Shown for the I Share class.
 Other share classes may have higher expenses, which would result in lower returns.
 Since inception (11/30/11) with dividend and capital gains reinvested.
 There is no direct correlation between a hypothetical investment and the anticipated performance of the Fund.
 The $0 value for benchmark growth is the baseline for the over and under comparison.